-NOTE: Consistent with the Illinois Shines program, "Approved Vendors barred, suspended, revoked, or otherwise limited in their participation with the Adjustable Block Program will be immediately barred, suspended, revoked, or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa"28 and "Designees barred, suspended, revoked, or otherwise limited in their participation with the Adjustable Block Program will be immediately barred, suspended, revoked, or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa."29
+NOTE: Consistent with the Illinois Shines program, "Approved Vendors barred, suspended, revoked, or otherwise limited in their participation with the Adjustable Block Program will be immediately barred, suspended, revoked, or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa"28 and "Designees barred, suspended, revoked, or otherwise limited in their participation with the Adjustable Block Program will be immediately barred, suspended, revoked, or otherwise limited in their participation with the Adjustable Block Program will be immediately barred, suspended, revoked, or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa."29

-The Program Administrator maintains a public list of Approved Vendors-.
-This public list has been developed in the interests of fairness, transparency, and awareness to help ensure that all Approved Vendors/Designees are aware of disciplinary decisions, and, thus, do not unknowingly partner with Approved Vendors/Designees thatwho are suspended from the program.
+The Program Administrator maintains a public list of Approved Vendors.public list of Approved Vendors.
+This public list has been developed in the interests of fairness, transparency, and awareness to help ensure that all Approved Vendors/Designees are aware of disciplinary decisions; and, thus, do not unknowingly partner with Approved Vendors/Designees thatwho are suspended from the program.
 The public list also provides information to potential project hosts, installers, and other interested parties.

-The Program Administrator also maintains a Consumer Complaint Report.
+The Program Administrator also maintains a Consumer Complaint Report Consumer Complaint Report.